-Our new High Resolution Images tool is just weeks away from being live in our Digital Agronomist platform, and will soon offer sub 1-metre satellite captures of your crops.
+Our new High Resolution Images tool has today been launched, and is ready to provide sub 1-metre satellite captures of your crops.

 - Instantly target issues during critical periods at a resolution suited to intensive permanent cropping

 - Pinpoint on-ground issues before scouting and tissue sampling

 - Save time and costs knowing where to sample, and target fertiliser and water applications

 - See detail down to an individual row or tree in an orchard

 - Observe trial strips

 - See finer detail which helps explain the causes of variability

 - See smaller features such as drains, roads and field boundaries

 - Pick up fine-scale disease outbreaks (often before they can be detected in the field)